I'm Down: The Beatles live performances

 In August 1965, the Beatles purchased a new electric organ, a Vox Continental Mk I, using it for all subsequent performances of the song.
 The band regularly performed "I'm Down" during their 1965 and 1966 tours, incorporating it as their closing number.
 McCartney later recalled that it worked particularly well at large concert venues and was "a good stage song".

 The band's 15 August 1965 concert at Shea Stadium in New York City was filmed and became the centrepiece of the documentary film The Beatles at Shea Stadium, released in the UK and US in March 1966 and January 1967, respectively.
 Though "I'm Down" closed the concert, the film was edited to show it as the opening number.
-Due to the overwhelming sound of audience screaming, technical issues with the live recording and musical mistakes on the part of the Beatles, the band rerecorded and overdubbed sections of the film's soundtrack on 5 January 1966 at CTS Studios, London.
+Due to the overwhelming sound of audience screaming, technical issues with the live recording and musical mistakes on the part of the Beatles, the band re-recorded and overdubbed sections of the film's soundtrack on 5 January 1966 at CTS Studios, London.
 Among the fixes to "I'm Down" were overdubs of a new bass line by McCartney and a new organ part by Lennon.
 The song's original performance was chaotic, with Lennon and Harrison fumbling their backing vocals as they burst into laughter, McCartney spinning in excitement and Lennon playing the organ with his elbow.
 Lennon's rough use of the instrument resulted in it malfunctioning at their next show, played in Toronto two days later.
 In The Beatles Anthology, Starr reminisced that while watching Lennon during the song, he felt Lennon "cracked up" and "went mad; not mentally ill, but he just got crazy.
 He was playing the piano with his elbows and it was really strange".
 Riley suggests that Lennon's unhinged keyboard playing on "I'm Down" reflected the absurdity of the Beatles' live shows, and that "[t]he band's hysteria on this song [mirrored] their fans' deafening adulation".